 Ski and snowboarding season is upon us.
 Early season conditions mixed with overly enthusiastic fans can result in knee injuries and surgeries, and ACL injuries are one of the most common.
 What is an ACL?
 What is ACL surgery?
 Can ACL reconstruction fail?
 Can an ACL tear heal without surgery?
-Is there an alternative to ACL surgery?
+Is there a non-surgical treatment for ACL tear?
 What is the ACL surgery success rate?
 Let’s dig in.

 The anterior cruciate ligament is a key stabilizer of the knee.
 The ligament extends from the thigh bone (femur) to the shin bone (tibia) and limits forward and rotational movement of the knee.
 Tears in the ACL can occur as a result of trauma, and rapid pivoting and cutting movements.
 ACL tears account for 64% of athletic knee injuries in pivoting sports resulting in 120,000- 200,000 ACL reconstructions annually in the United States (1).